Heatdh/saliency/README.md

+# Data Augmentation for Saliency prediction/ Improve current NN
+This Branch aims to levrage the performace of SimpleNet and eventually other Saliency predictions Networks through Data augmentation and other Techniques.

 # Tidying Deep Saliency Prediction Architectures

 This repository contains Pytorch Implementation of SimpleNet and MDNSal.
 Appearing in the proceedings of the 21st International Conference on Intelligent Robots and Systems (IROS).